- The Indian wealth management market is expected to grow at a CAGR of 15-20% to reach $3 trillion by 2025.

 In 2014, I finally got an opportunity to join ICICI Bank as a wealth manager.
 ICICI Bank is a leading private sector bank in India with a market capitalization of 6.08 trillion INR.

 This was the first time in my career that my passion and profession went hand in hand.
-I got promoted to senior manager within a year of joining.
+I got promoted to a senior manager within a year of joining.
 My career trajectory seemed fulfilling and exciting.